kosystephy/Movies/README.md

 - HTML/CSS: Used to create the user interface.
 - MySQL: Used to store task and user information.

-## Contributing
+## Contribution

-If you'd like to contribute to this project, please feel free to submit a pull request.
-However, please note that this is a sample project meant to demonstrate how to use PHP, HTML, and SQL together.
+If you'd like to contribute to this project, please feel free to submit a pull request.Contributions are always welcome as there is always room for improvement.

 ## License